longhorn/website/content/docs/1.4.0/references/settings.md

 > Default: `false`

 This setting allows Longhorn to automatically delete the `orphan` resource and its orphaned data like volume replica.

+#### Engine to Replica Timeout
+> Default: `8`

+The value in seconds specifies the timeout of the engine to the replica(s), and the value should be between 8 to 30 seconds.
+The default value is 8 seconds.

 ### Backups